loopandlearn/news/docs/index.md

 * A complete rewrite of the Alarm User Interface - much easier to navigate and configure
     * User can select which alarms to display from a variety of types
-    * User can create multiple copies of the same kind of alarm configured unique settings and names
+    * User can create multiple copies of the same type of alarm, each configured with unique settings and names
     * Displayed alarms are characterized by type (snoozed, active, inactive)
     * Global snooze alarm easy to configure
-    * Not Looping alarms are updated (no longer shown when the NS data is stale)
+    * Not Looping alarms are updated (no longer shown when it is just the NS data that is stale)
 * If you do not use Remotes, the second button on the main toolbar is restored to take you to Alarms
 * Long notes from Nightscout are now automatically wrapped for LoopFollow display
 * Improved security: Passwords and Token are hidden from view by default